 A CMI extension course is a second or third semester course for which the first semester is a participating CMI course.
 This means that if a student has taken the first semester CMI course, they should still have access to their materials for the second and third semester.
-Any students that are entering the second and third semester without taking the first semester have the ability to OPT INTO CMI, by filling out the OPT IN Form and either returning it to the Bookstore or e-mailing it to textbook@umbc.edu by Feb 12th.
+Any students that are entering the second and third semester without taking the first semester have the ability to OPT INTO CMI, by filling out the OPT IN Form and either returning it to the Bookstore or e-mailing it to textbook@umbc.edu by Feb 10th.

-eTextbook - Through this program, all students receive immediate access to an electronic version of the required textbook (e-textbook), Physics for Scientists and Engineers 6th edition by Tipler, via the VitalSource Bookshelf link in Blackboard.
-The charge for electronic access to the book is billed through your tuition and fees statement at UMBC.
+eTextbook - Through this program, all students receive immediate access to an electronic version of the required textbook (e-textbook) via the VitalSource Bookshelf link in Blackboard.
 You do not need to go to the bookstore or get a special code to access the book.
-You will have access to the e-book for three full years (from the beginning of the semester).
-Make sure to download the VitalSource App for offline use!
-Publisher Integration - As well as having automatic access to an electronic version of the required textbook, CMI also gives you access to FlipIt Physics using the code: 9XV5WC9PBKYLRGRPA6Q.
-Please note the course is designated PHYS122S18 to access the course itself on FlipIt Physics.
-Please make sure to access this prior to the add/drop date February 12th.
+You will have access to the e-book for three full years (from the beginning of the semester) and in most cases, when you download the VitalSource APP you will have perpetual access to the title offline.
+Make sure to download the VitalSource App for offline use and to maintain perpetual access!
+Please access these materials BEFORE Monday, February 10th.
+Publisher Integration - As well as having automatic access to an electronic version of the required textbook, CMI also gives you access to publisher integrations.
+Please access these materials BEFORE Monday, February 10th.